geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 Okay, the section heading is a mouthful, but it's important to be precise.
-We'll examine a special case of unknown standard deviations, which is as follows: Assume that the exact standard deviations are unknown, but that we (again, _for some reason_) know a relative scaling between them, formally:
+We'll examine a special case of unknown standard deviations, which is as follows: Assume that the exact standard deviations are unknown, but that we (again, _for some reason_) know a relative between them, formally:

 $$\sigma_j = w_j \, \sigma, \label{relative-scaling} \tag{4.1} $$

 where $$\sigma\in\mathbb{R}$$ is unknown, but the relative scaling $$w_j$$ _is_ known.
-We'll see that the naming of $$w_j$$ is not an accident, because if we set
+We'll see, that the naming of $$w_j$$ is not an accident, because if we set

 $$\boldsymbol{W} = \text{diag}(1/w_1,\dots,1/w_{N_y}) \label{relative-weights-matrix}\tag{4.2}, $$